 The new C-Class, which launches as a 2015 model, will offer a new level of luxury, quality and technology never previously seen in the C-Class, with some attributes never previously seen in the segment.
-This is made possible by Mercedes’ flexible MRA platform underpinning the car, which also features in the larger E-Class and S-Class models.
+This is made possible by Mercedes’ flexible MRA platform underpinning the car, which will eventually feature in the larger E-Class and S-Class models.

 The platform features a mix of aluminum, high-strength steels and even some composites.
 This saves around 150 pounds compared to conventional steel construction.
 Together with other weight-saving measures, engineers have managed to cut as much as 220 pounds off the weight of the outgoing C-Class for its successor.

 At the same time, the new C-Class is said to be safer and more rigid.
 A high-strength safety passenger compartment and specifically developed deformation zones with optimized force dissipation paths in the front end and rear, as well as an exterior skin that is made virtually entirely of aluminum, allow these requirements to be met.

 The lighter weight helps reduce fuel consumption while simultaneously boosting acceleration, braking and dynamic performance.
 The latter is further enhanced by a newly designed four-link front axle.
 Steel suspension is standard but buyers will be able to opt for Mercedes’ AIRMATIC air suspension with continuous variable damping.

 One sensor, designed for the front passenger airbag, can detect every child seat installed.
 Then the airbag is automatically deactivated.
 After removing the child seat the airbag is activated again.